CC BY-NC-SA 4.0 License.

 WHEREIN Offers Are Made, And Refusal Is Not Up For Consideration

 “Captain Vindh!”
 Yidoc Messhik, crime lord of the Tyrelos Barony and other principalities, beamed through the video link at Grif’s scowling face.
 More accurately, he appeared to beam, strictly by human standards, though his facial spines—an integral emotive component for every Invagi Grif had ever met—hardly so much as twitched in place.
 “I confess I didn’t expect to hear from you so soon.
 On the other hand, I didn’t expect someone to try to assassinate our Baron, either.”

-At that his smile faded a bit, and his voice lost some of its cheer.
+His smile faded slightly.
 “If you had any dealings in that, Captain, I’m afraid we have no business worth discussing.
 The Baron was very good for business, and I’ve no interest in rewarding either her brother or Lord Sonim for foolish ambition.”

 “Right,” Grif said.
 “First of all, I have zero interest in murdering the Trade Baron who spared my life last year.
 She was pretty much the only reason Station Authority hasn’t tried to come after me in retaliation for my daring escape.”

 “That?”
 A hint of Yidoc’s grin returned.
 “But those were rogue Station Authority guards, taking orders from a rebel faction led by Lord Raphael Tyrelos as part of an ill-fated coup.
 You were simply defending yourself from traitors.”

 “You know,” Grif said, “no matter how many times I say that, I don’t ever get the impression they’re listening.”

 The grin widened.
 “Pride is a prickly thing, alas.
 Very well.
 I will assume, for the moment, that you have nothing to do with this… very unfortunate turn of events.
 If it has nothing to do with Baron Tyrelos, to what do I owe the pleasure of this call?”